Protecting Your Doors from Winter Weather

 A door that doesn’t keep out the cold can mean increased energy bills and a generally uncomfortable home.
 Left unchecked, some problems might end with the need for a new replacement door.
 Don’t let things go that far!
 Winter is a great time to diagnose the symptoms of a door that might be failing, as well as the steps you can take to make sure your door is in prime working condition.

 What To Look For:

 When the temperature gets chillier, wooden doors, or those made with wood fibers, begin to contract.
 When weather get warmer, they expand.

-Cracking won’t result in the long-term usability effects that can come with warping, but it can play a significant role in your door’s look.
+Cracking won’t result in the long-term practical effects that can come with warping, but it can play a significant role in your door’s look.
 It will be especially obvious in the inner paneling and door frame.
 As paint gives up moisture due to low humidity, it also loses its flexibility.
-If the wood below the surface also begins to do the same, the paint will be moved as well.
+If the wood below the surface also begins to do the same, the paint will move as well.
 Notably at joining sections of the door panel and frame, this could lead to not only paint cracking but, if left unchecked, paint chipping away.